-- provide a statement from his employer or the organisation in which he is a manager confirming his employment and indicating whether any rights of audience granted will be exercised; and - have undertaken Continuing Professional Development (CPD) that meets the requirements set out in these Rules. - 76.75.
+- Committee will have the powers set out at Rule 704 upon an application for reconsideration. - 75.74.
+A Fellow making an application for renewal of his civil or family Advocacy Certificate, after the first renewal, must: - be a Fellow of good standing; - be an employee or a manager in an organisation referred to in Rule 6 of these Certification Rules; - provide a statement from his employer or the organisation in which he is a manager confirming his employment and indicating whether any rights of audience granted will be exercised; and - have undertaken Continuing Professional Development (CPD) that meets the requirements set out in these Rules. - 76.75.
 The Officer will process applications for renewal.
-Where the Officer is satisfied that the Fellow complies with the requirements set out in Rule 75, he will issue a new Advocacy Certificate. - 77.76.
+Where the Officer is satisfied that the Fellow complies with the requirements set out in Rule 745, he will issue a new Advocacy Certificate. - 77.76.
 Where he has any doubt whether an Advocacy Certificate should be renewed, the Officer may request further information and/or refer the application to the Admissions and Licensing Committee. - 78.77.
 Where an application for renewal is referred to it by the Officer, the Admissions and Licensing Committee shall consider all the information before it and may request additional information from any person or source it considers appropriate, and may require the applicant to attend for interview before reaching its decision. - 79.78.
 If the Admissions and Licensing Committee is satisfied that the Advocacy Certificate should be renewed, it shall direct the Officer to issue a Certificate.
-If it is not so satisfied, it must give its reasons and indicate any preconditions to the consideration of any subsequent application by the applicant. - 80-79.
+If it is not so satisfied, it must give its reasons and indicate any preconditions to the consideration of any subsequent application by the applicant. - 80.79.
 The Officer will notify an applicant in writing of the decision of the Admissions and Licensing Committee.
 Where the application has been approved the notification shall include the Advocacy Certificate.
 Where the application is unsuccessful, the notification shall set out the Committee's reasons and any preconditions to the consideration of any subsequent application by the applicant to renew his Advocacy Certificate.
 Where the application is unsuccessful an applicant may apply for reconsideration or appeal a decision in accordance with the Admissions and Licensing Committee Rules. - 81.80.
-A Chartered Legal Executive may not exercise any rights of audience which may be granted under these Rules, unless he has a current Advocacy Certificate which is appropriate to the Advocacy Skills Course(s) he has completed. - 82.81.
+A Chartered Legal Executive may not exercise any rights of audience which may be granted under these Rules, unless he has a current

+Advocacy Certificate which is appropriate to the Advocacy Skills Course(s) he has completed.

+82.81.
 A Chartered Legal Executive Advocate who, for any reason, ceases to be a Fellow of the Chartered Institute shall automatically cease to be eligible to exercise any right of audience granted under these Rules and shall return his Certificate(s) to CILEx Regulation within 28 days of ceasing to be a Fellow.